Warzone/website/README.md

 ## Website

-Warzone's website is built with React.
-This ties in with Warzone's [TGM](https://github.com/WarzoneMC/Warzone) project to display information like player leaderboards, individual player stats, as well as detailed match info.
+Warzone's website is built with React & very usefull for anyone This ties in with Warzone's [TGM](https://github.com/WarzoneMC/Warzone) project to display information like player leaderboards, individual player stats, as well as detailed match info.

 ## Contributing